kazeraniman/ChipPy/README.md

 - I haven't tried every single game, so apologies if some of them don't work.

 ## Controls
-Aside from the actual game controls, you may close the window to stop the emulator and you may press L at any time to open the game picker window to load a new game.
+Aside from the actual game controls, you may close the window or press ESC to stop the emulator, and you may press L at any time to open the game picker window to load a new game.

 When it comes to the game controls, I have put the mapping I used down below, but each game has it's own controls and I'm sad to say your guess is as good as mine there.